xevenrak/Python/README.md

 # test
-simple greeting program that i made
+some simple that i made